 Big Basin offers a variety of campsites, including 38 walk-in sites—a short walk lets you pitch your tent in ultimate peace and quiet.
 Hike, mountain bike, or ride horses on designated routes.
 Trekkers love the 10.5-mile/17-km Skyline to the Sea Trail, which runs along Waddell Creek to the ocean and nearby Theodore J. Hoover Natural Preserve.
 There are also plenty of gentle, scenic rambles, such as the 4-mile/6-km Sequoia loop trail (complete with a small waterfall), and .5-mile/1-km Redwood loop trail that takes visitors to some of the park’s tallest trees.
 Pick up maps and hiking tips from rangers at park headquarters, and ask about guided twilight hikes and campfire programs.

-This ultra-mellow beach town has a decided split personality—and both sides are cool.
-First, there’s the woo-hoo family fun of the Santa Cruz Beach Boardwalk, a yesteryear-style esplanade lined with classic coasters, arcade games, corn dogs, and a historic carousel.
+This ultra-mellow beach town along Highway One has a decided split personality—and both sides are cool.
+First, there’s the family fun of the Santa Cruz Beach Boardwalk, a yesteryear-style esplanade lined with classic coasters, arcade games, corn dogs, and a historic carousel.
 Then there’s downtown Santa Cruz, where local college students browse for vintage and boho chic, and relaxed restaurants focus on organic, local ingredients.

 But at its heart, Santa Cruz is a surf town.
 This is where the sport was originally introduced in the U.S., and top surfers know that the place to be is Steamer Lane.
 Need more proof?
 Nearby lives Jack O’Neill legendary surfer and force behind the O’Neill empire, pioneer of the wetsuit and elder statesman of everything surf in the Golden State.